near/docs/docs/community/contribute/contribute-overview.md

 ---
-id: contribution-overview
+id: contribute-overview
-title: Contributor Quickstart
+title: Contributor Overview
-sidebar_label: Orientation
+sidebar_label: Overview
 ---
 Welcome!
 If you are in this repository, you are probably interested in contributing to NEAR's development.